openus-dotnet/WinPDF/README.md

 # Overview

-WinPDF is a simple tool that helps you write PDFs easily on Windows.
+WinPDF is a simple tool that helps you merge and split PDFs easily on Windows.